StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
 {{% /note %}}

-Unlike [cautionary notes](#cautionary-notes) -- which are warnings of some form -- general notes are just as they sound: something to pay attention to a bit more.
+Unlike [cautionary notes](#cautionary-notes)---which are warnings of some form---general notes are just as they sound: something to pay attention to a bit more.

-Oftentimes I will put somewhat random information in these sections, things that don't fit into the body of the text too well, but still need to be conveyed.
+Oftentimes I will put somewhat random information in these sections---things that don't fit into the body of the text too well, but still need to be conveyed.

 If you are familiar with the Latin abbreviation n.b. standing for [*nota bene*](https://en.wikipedia.org/wiki/Nota_bene) (meaning "note well"), this is that same general concept, but instead of using an introductory abbreviation, we use a separate content section.